 USDCAD Currency Chart

 USDCAD is a popular pair with major European and Middle Eastern traders.
-As a an advanced commodity trading nation with a mostly healthy balance sheet, Canada forms an interesting contrast to the consumption-oriented, deficit-laden U.S. economy.
+As an advanced commodity trading nation with a mostly healthy balance sheet, Canada forms an interesting contrast to the consumption-oriented, deficit-laden U.S. economy.

 In this page we present a live USDCAD flash chart, followed by a discussion of the backgrounds of the U.S. and Canada dollars, as well as some useful tips on currency strategies as they relate to the pair.